 Grades 7-9 in GCSE Chemistry.
-Combined Award Grade 9 minimum.
+Combined Award Grade 8 minimum.
+Good mathematical and practical skills are beneficial.

 Unit Students will learn 1.
 Development of Practical Skills in Chemistry New techniques such as reflux and crystallisation, and develop accurate use of analytical procedures.
 2. Foundations in Chemistry Enhanced knowledge of atoms, compounds and molecules, new reactions such as redox, and a detailed understanding of electronic structure and bonding.
-3. Equilibria and Thermodynamics Understanding the driving forces that make chemical reactions happen.
+3. Equilibria and Thermodynamics Understanding of the driving forces that make chemical reactions happen.
 4. Core Organic Chemistry Foundation organic molecules, such as alkanes, alkenes and alcohols, and an introduction to reaction mechanisms and spectroscopy.
 5. Physical Chemistry and Transition Elements Quantitative analysis of reaction rates, pH and redox potentials.
 6. Organic Chemistry and Analysis Further organic molecules including esters, benzene and their accompanying reaction mechanisms and syntheses, use of NMR in analysis.